Michael Marra (politician): Political career

 Michael Marra was elected as a councillor in Dundee's Lochee ward in 2017.
-He stood down at the 2022 election.
+He stood down at the 2022 Scottish Parliament election.

 Marra previously worked for Scottish Labour Leader Iain Gray as an advisor prior to and during the 2011 Scottish Parliamentary election.

+In the 2015 United Kingdom general election, he contested Dundee West but lost to Chris Law from the SNP.

-In November 2020, Marra was confirmed as a candidate on Labour's regional list for the North East, coinciding with his sister Jenny Marra announcement that she would not seek re-election to the Scottish Parliament.
+In November 2020, Marra was confirmed as a candidate on Labour's regional list for the North East, coinciding with his sister Jenny Marra announcing that she would not seek re-election to the Scottish Parliament.

 On 8 May 2021 Marra was elected as a Member of the Scottish Parliament (MSP) for North East Scotland.
 He had been appointed as Education and Skills spokesperson in Scottish Labour's campaign cabinet just before the 2021 Scottish Parliament elections.
 He was retained as Shadow Cabinet Secretary for Education and Skills after the election.

 He has described himself as being part of Labour's "soft left".

 In 2021 Michael Marra won the Holyrood magazine “One For The Watching” award, a newcomer award judged by a panel made up of senior MSPs, journalists, and Scotland’s two top pollsters.